 When we decided to throw a baseball themed baby shower for my little sister, we knew we had to have all of the bases covered.
 (Ha!
 See what I did there?!)

-We needed peanuts, hot dogs and nachos.
-We needed plenty of pennants and of course we needed caramel corn.
+We needed to have peanuts, hot dogs and nachos.
+We wanted plenty of pennants and of course we needed caramel corn.

 I knew I had all of the ingredients on hand, so I didn’t worry too much about it.
 That is until I went to make it!

 So I went to the cabinet where we keep the paper bags and it was bare!
-We almost always bring cloth bags to the grocery store, but I try to remember to get paper bags while we are there every so often.
+We almost always bring cloth bags to the grocery store, but I try to remember to get paper bags every so often.

 I do like to use them to keep track of the paper for the recycling bin and of course to make an occasional batch of caramel corn.
 But it looked like the recycle bin had been the lucky recipient of the last bag… and I needed to make caramel corn!!

-I’ve never managed to keep it around that long.
-I know it does keep for at least 5 days.
+Or so I’ve heard.
+I’ve never actually managed to keep it around that long.
+But, I know it does keep for at least 5 days.

 So go ahead and make a batch, or maybe go ahead and make two.
 You might as well!